Spirals-Team/bitwatts/README.md

 This project is fully managed with [sbt](http://www.scala-sbt.org/).

 ## Mailing list
-You can follow the latest news and asks questions by subscribing to our [mailing list](https://sympa.inria.fr/sympa/info/powerapi).
+You can follow the latest news and asks questions by subscribing to our <a href="mailto:powerapi@inria.fr">mailing list</a>.

 ## Publications
 * **Process-level Power Estimation in VM-based Systems**: M. Colmant, M. Kurpicz, L. Huertas, R. Rouvoy, P. Felber, A. Sobe. *European Conference on Computer Systems* (EuroSys).
 April 2015, Bordeaux, France. pp.1-14.
 To appear.